 Students will build a conceptual framework in marine ecology, governance and conservation while honing practical skills.
 Place-based conservation planning begins with GIS analysis across natural and human systems.
 Training in morphological, molecular and statistical techniques for measuring biodiversity as well as practical seamanship will prepare students for the research cruise.

 At Sea in the Sargasso

-The San Juan, Puerto Rico to New York, NY research cruise allows for first-hand exploration of this abstract open ocean environment.
+The St. Croix to New York, NY research cruise allows for first-hand exploration of this abstract open ocean environment.
 In addition to measuring biodiversity for their research projects, students will collect archive samples for the global marine biodiversity assessment effort.
 A week-long port stop in Bermuda also provides essential context and access for conservation policy research.

 On Shore II - Analysis & Symposium in Woods Hole

 Students will complete scientific data analysis and synthesis of conservation plans.
 The program concludes with a capstone experience.
 Students will share their scientific research and protection strategies for the Sargasso Sea high seas region with 10-12 experts in national and international marine conservation science and policy during a one-day professional Sargasso Sea Symposium convened on the SEA campus (see below for past participants).

 Beyond building content knowledge and practical skills in conservation science and policy, a critical goal of this program is to introduce undergraduates to the breadth of career paths available in ocean stewardship, from research science to conservation law to public outreach.
 Students connect directly with a wide array of conservation professionals through guest lectures at SEA, visits to research facilities and institutions in Cape Cod, Bermuda and New York City, and through participation in the Symposium.
 These encounters provide opportunities for students to begin to form professional relationships with potential internship mentors, graduate school advisors, employers and colleagues.